Blendify/blender-manual/blender_docs/manual/modeling/meshes/vertex_groups/weight_edit.rst

 Actually we do not have any strict categories of Vertex Groups in Blender.
 Technically they all behave the same way.
-However we can identify 2 implicit categories of Vertex Groups:
+However we can identify two implicit categories of Vertex Groups:

 The Deform Groups